jzucko/jzucko/README.md

 👋 Hi, I’m Jelena.
-After several years of working in the field of administration, I discovered a strong passion for the world of programming.
+While working in administration, I discovered a strong interest in programming and technology.

-Throughout self learning and online courses, I gained beginner experience in programming in Python, SQL, HTML, CSS and JS.
+Through self-learning and online courses, I’ve been building my skills in Python, SQL, HTML, and CSS.
+I’m an enthusiastic hobby programmer who enjoys learning new things and creating small projects along the way.

-In my leisure time, I enjoy activities such as cycling, outdoor pursuits, reading science fiction and fantasy books, and playing board games.
+In my free time, I love cycling, spending time outdoors, reading science fiction and fantasy, and playing board games.